clamytoe/kitchenware_classifier/README.md

 ## Start the server

+Once your environment is setup, this one command will start the server:

 ```zsh
 (kwc) ➜ uvicorn api:app --reload
 ```

 ## Usage

 With the server up and running, you can now send it images to classify for you.
-I have included two images:
+I have included two sample images:

 <img src="sample.jpg" alt="sample 1" width="200" />